 The Company has adopted an anti-corruption and bribery policy which applies to the Board and employees, it also applies to suppliers, contractors and consultants to the Group.
 It generally sets out the responsibilities of the management and employees of, and suppliers, contractors and consultants to, the Group in observing and upholding a zero tolerance position on bribery and corruption in all the jurisdictions in which the Group operates as well as providing guidance to those working for the Group on how to recognise and deal with bribery and corruption issues and the potential consequences.
-The Company expects all employees, suppliers, contractors and consultants to this policy in all of their business activities and to conduct business on the Company's behalf in compliance with it.
+The Company expects all employees, suppliers, contractors and consultants to conduct their day-to-day business activities in an honest and ethical manner, be aware of and refer to this policy in all of their business activities and to conduct business on the Company's behalf in compliance with it.